-- The brand already has too much workload and is having a tough time in meeting deadlines.
+- The brand already has too much workload and is having a tough time meeting deadlines.

-- The research data of the market is entirely outdated and has no effect on the present.
+- The research data of the market is entirely outdated and does not affect the present.

 - The company is facing high rental costs causing huge cash flow problems.